-Focusing on the goal simply points out the fact the goal might be just as far away, or farther, despite many excellent changes in behavior.
+Focusing on the goal simply points out the fact that the goal might be just as far away or farther, despite many excellent changes in behavior.

 Progress is a lonely, bitter road, especially if we wait to achieve the goal before celebrating and acknowledging the strides it takes to travel it.
-It also robs us of valuable feedback.

 Example 1: Weight Loss

 We might be jazzed up over losing 50 pounds, but after two or three days and a mere pound difference on the scale, it’s time for a hot fudge sundae.

 It often feels like the goal is running away faster than we can pursue it.

-After struggling with the concept of an ideal weight and diets for 20 years, I finally lost over 90 pounds permanently.
+After struggling with the concept of an ideal weight and diet for 20 years, I finally lost over 90 pounds permanently.

 Example 2: Career Change

-When Jane (not her real name) hired me to help her change careers, she was fed up, frustrated, and pissed off at her current job, boss, and company.
+When Jane (not her real name) hired me to help her change careers, she was frustrated and pissed off at her current job, boss, and company.

-Showing up for work, to an atmosphere she had come to hate, made her goal seem impossible and increased her anxiety.
+Showing up for work in an atmosphere she hated made her goal seem impossible and increased her anxiety.

-I can still hear her response when we switched focus to the daily, weekly, and monthly tasks which would get her moving,
+I can still hear her response when we switched focus to the daily, weekly, and monthly tasks, which would get her moving,

-She wanted a new job, in a new field.
-She wasn’t so keen on the work it would take to get there.
-She was also lacking confidence.
+She wasn’t keen on the work it would take to get there.

 Before long, she was humming with confidence and energy.

-Hey, she reported to me: she was GOOD at this!
+Hey, she reported to me: she was good at this!

 Example 3: Bestselling Author

 That takes skills like discipline and self-awareness, which can only be learned through personal experience (as well as one or two failures).

-Most of those award-winning performances by actors who can’t follow up with another hit are due to a lack of effective work ethic.
+Most of those award-winning performances by actors who can’t follow up with another hit are because of a lack of effective work ethic.

 Self-growth isn’t just a reward of effort—it’s the entire point.

 The proof is in the pudding.

 Sister Madonna Buder, an 84-year-old nun who has competed in 40 triathlons, began running at age 48 and competed in her first triathlon at 52.

-She credits her age-defying success to long-term vision, instead of a single trophy.
+She credits her age-defying success to long-term vision instead of a single trophy.